James Merrill: Early life

 James Ingram Merrill was born in New York City, to Charles E. Merrill (1885–1956), the founding partner of the Merrill Lynch investment firm, and Hellen Ingram Merrill (1898–2000), a society reporter and publisher from Jacksonville, Florida.
-He was born at a residence which would become the site of the Greenwich Village townhouse explosion, which Merrill would lament in the poem "18 West 11th Street" (1972).
+He was born at a residence which later was the site of the Greenwich Village townhouse explosion, which Merrill lamented in the poem "18 West 11th Street" (1972).

-Merrill's parents married in 1925, the year before he was born; he would grow up with two older half siblings from his father's first marriage, Doris Merrill Magowan and Charles E. Merrill, Jr. As a boy, Merrill enjoyed a highly privileged upbringing in educational and economic terms.
+Merrill's parents married in 1925, the year before he was born; he grew up with two older half siblings from his father's first marriage, Doris Merrill Magowan and Charles E. Merrill, Jr. As a boy, Merrill enjoyed a highly privileged upbringing in educational and economic terms.
 His father's 30-acre estate in Southampton, New York, for example, known as "The Orchard," had been designed by Stanford White with landscaping by Frederick Law Olmsted.
 (The property was developed in 1980 with 29 luxury condominiums flanking the central gardens, while the home's vast ballroom and first-floor public reception areas were preserved.)
 Merrill's childhood governess taught him French and German, an experience Merrill wrote about in his 1974 poem Lost in Translation.
 From 1936 to 1938, Merrill attended St. Bernard's, a prestigious New York grammar school.

 "I found it difficult to believe in the way my parents lived.
 They seemed so utterly taken up with engagements, obligations, ceremonies," Merrill would tell an interviewer in 1982.
 "The excitement, the emotional quickening I felt in those years came usually through animals or nature, or through the servants in the house ... whose lives seemed by contrast to make such perfect sense.
 The gardeners had their hands in the earth.
 The cook was dredging things with flour, making pies.
 My father was merely making money, while my mother wrote names on place-cards, planned menus, and did her needlepoint."
 Merrill's parents separated when he was eleven, then divorced when he was thirteen.
 As a teenager, Merrill boarded at the Lawrenceville School, where he befriended future novelist Frederick Buechner, began writing poetry, and undertook early literary collaborations.
 When Merrill was 16 years old, his father collected his short stories and poems and published them as a surprise under the name Jim's Book.
 Initially pleased, Merrill would later regard the precocious book as an embarrassment.
-Today, it is considered a literary treasure worth thousands of dollars.
+Today, copies are considered literary treasures worth thousands of dollars.